The orthodontic supplies market is expected to reach $5 billion by 2025.

 Aligners have to be replaced throughout your treatment.
 This is the equivalent of an adjustment in braces – new aligners are used to adjust your teeth according to your treatment.

-You’ll be returning your orthodontist every 4 to 6 weeks.
+You’ll be returning your orthodontist or dentist in Ealing every 4 to 6 weeks.
 You’ll likely go through 20 to 30 aligners and most adults can complete an Invisalign treatment within 1 year.

 How They Feel